 Ms. Ortagus earned an honors thesis at Johns Hopkins University for her research on Counterinsurgency.
 She graduated from Johns Hopkins in May 2013 with a dual Masters of Business Administration/Masters of Arts in Government.
 She earned her Bachelor of Science in Political Science, cum laude, from Florida Southern College.

-Ms. Ortagus is a John Hopkins University Leadership Fellow; the National Co-Chair of Maverick PAC; a board member to the Elizabeth Dole Foundation; and a board member to the Friends of the American University of Afghanistan.
+Ms. Ortagus is a Johns Hopkins University Leadership Fellow; a member of the CNAS Council and Future of Sanctions Task Force; a member of the Institute for the Study of War’s Advancement Committee; a member of the Women’s Democracy Network Advisory Council for the International Republican Institute; the National Co-Chair of Maverick PAC; a board member to the Elizabeth Dole Foundation; and a board member to the Friends of the American University of Afghanistan.
 Additionally, Ms. Ortagus serves as an Advisor to Concordia, where she contributes to the strategic direction and development of the organization’s Diplomacy and Defense programming.